 - Remove technology hardware or software from the school without permission of the teacher or administrator.

-- Use the school’s technology to access established individual Internet and/or e-mail accounts.
+- Use the school’s technology to access established individual internet and/or e-mail accounts, not associated with the school.

 - Use the school’s Internet access to make any financial transactions, without the expressed permission of the school administrator.